 Historically, the subject property is located on Lot 11, Concession 1 in Scarborough Township.
 The crown patent for this 200-acre lot was allotted to King's College in 1828 (O.L.R.A., n.d.).
 It is possible that King's College began renting the 200-acre lot to tenants soon thereafter.
 Among the earliest tenants may have been William Richardson, John Almond, and John Wilson.
-Almond may have begun residing on the property in the early 1850s (O.L.R.A., n.d.).
-Both Richardson's (as W.R.) and Almond's names appear at the southern end of Lot 11 on the 1860 Map of the County of York, adjacent to Kingston Road, while Wilson's name is associated with the rest of the lot, with both a residence and sawmill thereon.
-The subject property appears on a 13-acre parcel of land that formerly belonged to John Almond (Figure 4).
+Both Richardson's (as W.R.) and Almond's names appear at the southern end of Lot 11 on the 1860 map, adjacent to Kingston Road, while Wilson's name is associated with the rest of the lot, with both a residence and sawmill thereon.
+The subject property appears on land that formerly belonged to John Wilson (Figure 4).